fusion-dancing-eu/fusion-dancing-eu.github.io/content/local-scenes.md

     - Where is the glory happening?
     - Example: Awesome Pub, 5th Avenue
 - Added
-    - Date when you added the event (relevant for future RSS reader integration)
+    - Date when you added the event (relevant for RSS feed generation)
     - Format: `YYYY-MM-DD`
     - Example: `2025-03-30`
 - Link
     - Optional link to an event page
     - Example: https://awesome-fusion-social.berlin

 See the [Google Sheet for the Darmstadt socials](https://docs.google.com/spreadsheets/d/1xH5iBL0r9ex9bE934b-IPXQeCnpiV-oxsgWJVqLrzCY/edit?usp=sharing) as an example.